Checking aircraft composite mouldings for defects

 Overview

-This standard identifies the competences you need to check aircraft composite mouldings (such as panels, components, jigs), and to identify and deal with any defects found, in accordance with approved procedures.
+This standard identifies the competences you need to check aircraft composite mouldings (including items such as panels, components, jigs), and to identify and deal with any defects found, in accordance with approved procedures.
 You will be required to follow appropriate drawings, specifications and documentation in order to carry out the checks of the mouldings, which will include visual and sensory checks as well as the use of measuring instruments and non-destructive testing methods.
 You will be expected to be able to identify a range of defects in a variety of resin and fibre materials, and to take appropriate action to deal with them.

 Your responsibilities will require you to comply with organisational policy and procedures for the activities undertaken, and to report any problems with the checking activities, inspection equipment or materials that you cannot personally resolve, or are outside your permitted authority, to the relevant people.
 You will need to ensure that all tools, equipment and materials used in the checking are correctly accounted for on completion of the activities, and you must complete all necessary job/task documentation accurately and legibly.